-It is important that you familiarize yourself with this information and take the visa application process seriously, because it can really make or break your academic career in Germany.
+It is important that you familiarise yourself with this information and take the visa application process seriously, as it can really make or break your academic career in Germany.
+Our aim is to provide you with honest and accurate information, which is why we have to include a disclaimer:

 Want to learn more about your BLOCKED ACCOUNT requirement?